Adilshemsu/backend/README.md

 # backend
-cheking if pushing triggers jenkins
+cheking whether or not  pushing triggers jenkins